Ibn al-Ha'im al-Ishbili

 Abu Muhammad Abd al-Haqq al‐Ghafiqi al‐Ishbili (ابن الهائم), also known as Ibn al‐Hāʾim (fl. c.
 1213 was a medieval Muslim astronomer and mathematician from Seville.

-He is known to modern scholars for his al‐Zīj al‐kāmil fī al‐talim (1204/5), which was had a great influence on the development of Islamic astronomy and which has provided important information on astronomers from Al-Andalus, including the instrument maker and astrologer Al-Zarqali.
+He is known to modern scholars for his al‐Zīj al‐kāmil fī al‐talim (1204/5), which had a great influence on the development of Islamic astronomy and which has provided important information on astronomers from Al-Andalus, including the instrument maker and astrologer Al-Zarqali.

 Life

 Ibn al‐Hāʾim originated from Seville in Al-Andalus.
 As a student, he learnt mathematics using the works of the scholars Al-Jayyani and Jabir ibn Aflah.
 He probably worked in North Africa, at a time when the Almohad Caliphate ruled the region.
 Ibn al‐Hāʾim became proficient at mathematics and was familiar with the trigonometrical concepts introduced into al‐Andalus by the scholar Ibn Mu'adh al-Jayyani in the 11th century and developed during the next century by the astronomer and mathematician Jābir ibn Aflaḥ.